Turn 10 Studios hosted its third instalment in the Forza

 Replacing the Prize Crates system in Forza Motorsport 7

 later this year will be a new in-game shop that offers Driver Gear, Mods and

 Player Badges that can all be acquired by credits.
 No loot boxes, no

 microtransactions – just all direct purchase using in-game currency.
 Find a

 suit, mod card or badge that you want and buy it directly without any hassle or

 Content Update unlocked

 a total of 118 cars in Forza Motorsport 7, and removed all vehicles from Prize

 Alan is the co-founder and co-owner of FullThrottle Media.
-As someone who enjoys spending all his free time playing video games, he delivers the latest in news stories, reviews, and feature articles to the website, as well as videos on his YouTube channel and livestreams over on Mixer.
+As someone who enjoys spending all his free time playing video games, he keeps the website updated with new and relevant content, including news stories, reviews and opinion pieces for the games he likes writing about the most.
+He also tweets too much, probably.